binder-project/example-remote-storage/README.md

-# Example Binder accessing remote storage
+# Example Binder using remote storage

 A Binder-compatible repo that shows accessing data from Google Storage